 Pediatric & Adolescent Medicine

 Take part in rotations at pediatric clinics and hospitals in and around La Paz, including the largest children’s hospital in the country, recognized as a major research hospital conducting work to influence national health policy.
-Rotate alongside local physicians, residents, and medical students in wards such as obstetrics, oncology, inpatient, infectious disease, and nephrology.
+Learn from local physicians, residents, medical students, and nurses in wards such as obstetrics, oncology, inpatient, infectious disease, nephrology, and disabilities.
 Gain experience in working with largely indigenous populations in resource poor settings and come to understand the socioeconomic and cultural barriers they face in accessing services for their children.
-In addition to clinical rotations, participants can choose to volunteer with local non-governmental organizations that cater to the needs of underprivileged children and families.
+In addition, you may choose to meet with local non-governmental organizations that cater to the needs of underprivileged children and families and learn more about the socio-economic determinants of children health.

-Become immersed in Bolivian culture and language through conversational and medical Spanish classes while living with a local family in La Paz.
-CFHI participants may also organize weekend trips to destinations such as Lake Titicaca, the Inca Ruins at Tiwanaku, and the Uyuni Salt Flats.
+Become immersed in Bolivian culture and language through conversational and medical Spanish classes while living with a local family.
+Explore Bolivia, and visit destinations such as Lake Titicaca, the Inca Ruins at Tiwanaku, and the Uyuni Salt Flats.

 Clinical Rotations & Public Health Placements